seankarson/docs/README.md

 Bookbinder provides additional functionality to construct books from multiple Github repos, to perform variable substitution, and also to automatically build documentation in a continuous integration pipeline.
 For more information, see [https://github.com/cloudfoundry-incubator/bookbinder](https://github.com/cloudfoundry-incubator/bookbinder).

 The latest check-ins to `project-geode/docs` are automatically built and published to [http://geode.cfapps.io](http://geode.cfapps.io).

+### Copyright

+Copyright © 2015 Pivotal Software, Inc. All rights reserved.

+Pivotal Software, Inc. believes the information in this publication is accurate as of its publication date.
+The information is subject to change without notice.
+THE INFORMATION IN THIS PUBLICATION IS PROVIDED "AS IS."
+PIVOTAL SOFTWARE, INC. ("Pivotal") MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND WITH RESPECT TO THE INFORMATION IN THIS PUBLICATION, AND SPECIFICALLY DISCLAIMS IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

+Use, copying, and distribution of any Pivotal software described in this publication requires an applicable software license.

+All trademarks used herein are the property of Pivotal or their respective owners.